MattBroe/JavaChess/README.md

 Startup

-    1) Clone the JavaChess github repo and extract the contents to your Eclipse workspace folder.
+    1) Clone the JavaChess github repo.

     2) Open Eclipse and select Import from the File menu:
        File-->Import--> General --> Existing project into workspace